mawenbao/gofeed/README.md

 ## Things need to be improved

-*  The crawler only understands tcp protocol.
-*  Lacking URL normalization.
 *  Little documentation.
+*  No enough tests.
+*  Maybe more...

 ## More functions on the todo list